Cheekwood Summer Camp COVID-19 Information for Guardians

 Camper Illness Policy

 • Parents are to park and accompany their camper to the check-in table.
-Both parents and campers should have a mask on at this time, due to close contact with camp staff.
-Once through the check-in process, campers will be escorted in to the building by camp staff; parents will not enter the building.
+If not fully vaccinated, we ask that both parents and campers should have a mask on at this time, due to close contact with camp staff.
+Once through the check-in process, campers will be escorted into the building by camp staff; parents will not enter the building.

 • The camp staff at check-in will reiterate the importance of the illness policy in addition to the tree nut and peanut/all nut policy.